xp44mm/Notebook/Compilers/Finite Automata.md

 Another architecture, resembling the output of Lex, is to convert the NFA for all the patterns into an equivalent DFA, using the subset construction of Algorithm 3.20.
 Within each DFA state, if there are one or more accepting NFA states, determine the first pattern whose accepting state is represented, and make that pattern the output of the DFA state.

-Example 3.28: Figure 3.54 shows a transition diagram based on the DFA that is constructed by the subset construction from the NFA in Fig. 3.52.
+**Example 3.28:** Figure 3.54 shows a transition diagram based on the DFA that is constructed by the subset construction from the NFA in Fig. 3.52.
 The accepting states are labeled by the pattern that is identified by that state.
 For instance, the state {6, 8} has two accepting states, corresponding to patterns abb and a*b +.
 Since the former is listed first , that is the pattern associated with state {6, 8}. □

 We use the DFA in a lexical analyzer much as we did the NFA.
 We simulate the DFA until at some point there is no next state ( or strictly speaking, the next state is 0, the dead state corresponding to the empty set of NFA states ) .
 At that point, we back up through the sequence of states we entered and, as soon as we meet an accepting DFA state, we perform the action associated with the pattern for that state.

-Example 3.29 : Suppose the DFA of Fig. 3.54 is given input abba.
+**Example 3.29:** Suppose the DFA of Fig. 3.54 is given input abba.
 The sequence of states entered is 0137, 247, 58, 68, and at the final a there is no transition out of state 68.
 Thus, we consider the sequence from the end, and in this case, 68 itself is an accepting state that reports pattern p2 = abb. □

 Figure 3.54: Transition graph for DFA handling the patterns a, abb, and a*b+